Gate Your Web3 Community with Ancla (powered by Smithii)

 4. Set the limit per lock: Similar to the previous step.

-Advantages of having whales in the trading of your token
+Benefits of having whales in your token trading

-Yes, I don't want to leave this post without explaining that there are also positive aspects of having whales trading your token.
+Yes, I don't want to end this post without explaining that there are also positive aspects to having whales trading your token.

 So, keep in mind that it is not always a bad thing to have whales within your Liquidity Pool since they may be the ones that are providing the liquidity or a large part of it.

-A whale can pump and dump depending on its size.
-Many whales working differently together in a token is much more market cap difficult to move among themselves.
+A whale can engage in pump-and-dump schemes depending on its size.
+If many whales are working together in different ways on a single token very difficult for them to move that much market cap among themselves.

 Conclusion

-While anti-whaling mechanisms are essential to ensure fairness and stability in a token ecosystem, it is important to recognize the positive contributions that whales can make.
+While anti-whale mechanisms are essential for ensuring fairness and stability in token ecosystem, it is important to recognize the positive contributions that whales can make.

 Join our Newsletter and receive weekly blockchain news specialized in NFT creators.